grain-lang/grain/stdlib/immutablepriorityqueue.md

 make : ((a, a) -> Number) -> ImmutablePriorityQueue<a>
 ```

-Creates a new priority queue with a comparator to use for determining element priority.
+Creates a new priority queue with a comparator function, which is used to
+determine priority of elements.
+The comparator function takes two elements
+and must return 0 if both share priority, a positive number if the first
+has greater priority, and a negative number if the first has less priority.

 Parameters: